brson/rust-anthology/src/fearless-concurrency.md

----
-layout: post
-title: "Fearless Concurrency with Rust"
+# Fearless Concurrency with Rust
-author: Aaron Turon
-description: "Rust's vision for concurrency"
----

 The Rust project was initiated to solve two thorny problems: